jamesnvc/occasionallycogent/_posts/2016-12-02-greasing-the-groove.md

 ## Part Three

 While I can manually add things in the console, the whole point of this exercise was to make it frictionless, so I wanted something more ergonomic.
-Since i3blocks can tell the script when it recieves a mouse click (by invoking the script with the environment variable `BLOCK_BUTTON` set to a number indicating which button was pressed), I wanted some way to have the script present a GUI to let me quickly type in the exercise and number of reps.
+Since i3blocks can tell the script when it receives a mouse click (by invoking the script with the environment variable `BLOCK_BUTTON` set to a number indicating which button was pressed), I wanted some way to have the script present a GUI to let me quickly type in the exercise and number of reps.
 Doing some reading around, it seemed like the easiest way to do this in Python is using `tkinter`.
 I managed to make a very simple little GUI popup using the [tkinter docs][tkinter].